h2503/Usin.Qu/README.md

 # Usin.Qu
-Money Manager
+Money Manager Web App

-An Income & Expense tracker app, built by us, Fadli, Hafiiz & Syafiq, as part of our Final full-stack project for Coding.Bn
+An Income & Expense tracker app, built by us, Fadli, Hafiiz & Syafiq, as part of our Final full-stack project for Coding.Bn 2k21

 ---------------------------------------------------------------